-I didn’t discover disc golf until my early 20’s while I was teaching high school science and coaching volleyball in the St. Louis area.
-I met friends after work to play recreational rounds as often as possible and soon after joined a weekly doubles league at Quail Ridge Disc Golf Course.
-I immediately started competing in PDGA events, joined the professional ranks by the next summer, and toured each summer after that year until I resigned my teaching position and started touring full time.
+Like many disc golfers in my generation, I didn’t discover the sport as a child.
+It wasn’t until my early 20’s while I was teaching high school science, finishing my Masters degree, & coaching volleyball in the St. Louis area that a friend invited me for a round, which I skeptically agreed to.
+It didn’t take long to get the disc golf bug.
+I quickly found myself meeting new friends after work to play rounds nearly everyday and soon after joined a weekly doubles league at Quail Ridge Disc Golf Course…..I had become a “RidgeRunner” and my nickname was “Hatchet”.
+It only took a few months for me to begin competing in PDGA events, and in less than a year I joined the professional ranks.
+I toured each summer after that until resigning my teaching position 2010 when I started touring full time.

 Winning the 2012 World Championships was a dream come true and catapulted my career to new heights.
 I continue to work hard at maintaining my skills and improving on my weaknesses and have followed that up with a few other major wins: the 2013 & 2016 US Women’s National Championships.
 Over the years I’ve accumulated 70 wins, including several National & Pro Tour victories, and look forward to continuing to make an impact on tour, both as a competitor and an ambassador for this great sport!
 Check out my PDGA stats and Pro Tour stats for all the latest info!